Last Updated on Nov 10, 2020

 It’s not surprising if you can’t see Find my iPhone Enable/ Disable option in iPhone settings app.
-Because it has been changed from iOS 12, iOS 10.2.1, iOS 11 and later updates.
+Because it has been changed in the latest iOS update.
 Now more options to manage iCloud account settings are under primary profile name at the top of the iOS settings app.

 Find my iPhone and iPad is important and came in frequently use before restoring the device to iTunes or Clean iOS install.